abcdesktopio/docs/opsdocs/docs/index.md

 # abcdesktop.io is a kubernetes virtual desktop service [VDI]

-abcdesktop.io is a cloud native desktop service built on and for [Kubernetes](https://kubernetes.io/). abcdesktop.io is also a complete work environment accessible from a simple HTML 5 web browser, without any installation **[JFV] on client side**.
-Like serverless does, desktopless computing allocates desktop resources **[JFV] dynamically **on demand **[JFV] inside the cloud**.  **Each user’s application runs as a container** to reduce attack surface.
+abcdesktop.io is a cloud native desktop service built on and for [Kubernetes](https://kubernetes.io/). abcdesktop.io is also a complete work environment accessible from a simple HTML 5 web browser, without any installation on client side.
+Like serverless does, desktopless computing allocates desktop resources dynamically on demand inside the cloud.
+Each user’s application runs as a container to reduce attack surface.
 With abcdesktop take the sovereignty of your virtual desktop.

 ![abcdesktopuserpod](img/abcdesktopuserpod.png)

-abcdeskop.io is an open source and free solution that offers seamless access to secure desktops and applications on any device, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links **[JFV] for more information**.
+abcdeskop.io is an open source and free solution that offers seamless access to secure desktops and applications on any device, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links for more information.

 This flexible working environment simplifies usage like

-- **[JFV] Separation between production secure zone and less secured user zone**
+- Separation between production secure zone and less secured user zone, like a bastion does
 - Telecommuting
 - Remote virtual desktop
 - Give temporary access to other contractors or guests